nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <img src="images/CommandViewInterface.png" width="500"/>
 </p>
 <br>
 The command view is where you will be able to input commands into LeadsForce.
-The command view consist of the following components: <br>
+The command view consists of the following components: <br>

 1. **Toolbar** <br>